kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 `cz.koto.misak.keystorecompat.KeystoreCompat.overrideConfig(T : KeystoreCompatConfig)`

 - `fun getDialogDismissThreshold(): Int` Define how many times can be screenLock/KitKatAdmin dialog displayed when it was previously cancelled.
+- `open fun isRootDetectionEnabled(): Boolean` You can disable root detection by this method, but it is on your risk (it's good e.g. for debug variant because of Emulator)!

 In case of overriding KeystoreCompatConfig, call overrideConfig method before the first KeystoreCompat usage.